opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 - [Term query](https://opensearch.org/docs/latest/query-dsl/term/term/)
 - [Match all docs query](https://opensearch.org/docs/latest/query-dsl/match-all/)

-To use queries with a star-tree index, the query's fields must be present in the `ordered_dimensions` section of the star-tree configuration.
+To use a query with a star-tree index, the query's fields must be present in the `ordered_dimensions` section of the star-tree configuration.
 Queries must also be paired with a supported aggregation.

 ### Supported aggregations